ros-navigation/navigation2/sphinx_doc/index.rst

 robot, you can just give it a destination and off it go.

-Here you will find documentation on how to install and use |PN| with a Turtlebot 3, as well as how to customize it for your robot, tune the behavior for better performance, as well as customize the internals for advanced results.
+Here you will find documentation on how to install and use |PN| with a Turtlebot 3, as well as how to customize it for other robots, tune the behavior for better performance, as well as customize the internals for advanced results.

 Sections